 Your feedback is important to the success of this study and will help us develop the preliminary detailed design for the Blair Road Transit Priority project.
-Please review the information presented and provide comments and concerns by phone or email, as noted on the last page of this document, by 11:59 pm on April 26, 2023.
+Please review the information presented and provide comments and concerns via the online form, by phone or email, as noted on the last page of this document, by 11:59 pm on May 30, 2024.

-Project Purpose, Scope and Limits
+Project purpose, scope and limits